Sebukpor/multi-cancer-classification/README.md

 - **Fast and Efficient:** The model processes medical images quickly, providing predictions within seconds.

 ## Model Architecture
-The model is based on a convolutional neural network (CNN) architecture, specifically fine-tuned using the **Xception** model.
+The model is based on a convolutional neural network (CNN) architecture, specifically fine-tuned using the **Resnet50** model.
 This model has been trained on a dataset of multi-cancer images to detect different types of cancers with high accuracy.

 Key Components:
 - **Convolutional Layers:** Extracts features from input images.